Square Root Of 2 Times 2

 Real-World Applications

 Look for real-world applications to solidify your understanding of 2√2.
 Think about situations where doubling areas or scaling dimensions are important.
-For instance, consider a construction project where you need to double the size of a square garden.
+Take this case: consider a construction project where you need to double the size of a square garden.
 The new side length will involve √2, and calculating the total materials needed will involve understanding 2√2.

 FAQ